 The divey bar’s claim to fame is that it was once featured on the TV show "Bar Rescue."
 Apparently, the rescue plan worked.
 The place is chock full of hipsters most nights.
 The bar has an excellent jukebox, a foosball table, an outdoor patio and a friendly staff.
 Signature drinks include the Austin Mule (vodka, ginger beer and lime) and the gin cocktail known as the Pimm’s Cup.

 The Violet Crown has mastered the delicate art of providing good service even when the bar is swamped.
 You won’t be left staring blankly at the wall at the end of the bar waiting to be noticed.
 The bar’s popularity also may have something to do with the fact that the drinks are reasonably priced and generously poured.
 Those with a taste for slightly sweet and strong beverages should try the Iron Whip, a frozen drink made from vodka and orange creamy goodness.
-Detroit-style pizza is available outside from the Via 313 food truck.
+Also, help yourself to burgers and wings available outside from the Cluck-n-Burger food trailer.